auth0/Auth0.Android/README.md

 ```

 It's a good practice to define reusable resources like `@string/com_auth0_domain`, but you can also hard-code the value.

 > The scheme value can be either `https` or a custom one.
 Read [this section](#a-note-about-app-deep-linking) to learn more.

-Declare the callback instance that will receive the authentication result.
+Declare the callback instance that will receive the authentication result and authenticate by showing the **Auth0 Universal Login**:

 ```kotlin
 val callback = object : Callback<Credentials, AuthenticationException> {